mohd-afeef-badri/psd/docs/linear-elasticity.md

 > Unlike in the previous tutorial, the right end of the bar contracts in the $y$-direction.
 This behavior is expected because there is **no Dirichlet condition** at that end, allowing it to move laterally.

 ## Tutorial 6
-####   Linear Elasticity Tutorial 2D bar problem clamped at one end wile being pulled at the other end (Dirichlet-Neumann-Point boundary conditions case)
+#### 2D bar problem clamped at one end wile being pulled at the other end (Dirichlet-Neumann-Point boundary conditions case)

 Similar simulations as in the previous tutorial are presented in this section.
 We showcase the 2D bar problem simulation with one end clamped while being pulled at the other end.
 Contrary to the simulation in the previous tutorial, the clamped end restricts only $x$-direction movement, i.e., $u_x=0$.
 As before, body force is neglected.
 The pull at the non-clamped end is approximated with a Neumann force term: $\int_{\partial\Omega^h_{\text N}}(\mathbf t\cdot \mathbf{v}^h)$.